peterjc/thapbi-pict/database/README.rst

 Additionally:

-- Four G-BLOCKS synthetic controls in file ``database/controls.fasta``
+- Five G-BLOCKS synthetic controls in file ``database/controls.fasta``

 - This used the NCBI taxonomy recorded in the script, which typically means a handful of unrecognised curated entries may be imported without an NCBI